 Refer to federal employment eligibility verification rules and the requirements for Form I-9.

-Under federal law, illegal immigrants are prohibited from receiving most public benefits.
-However, they are allowed to receive emergency services, health care and other programs that have been deemed "necessary to protect life and safety."
+Under federal law, illegal immigrants can't get most public benefits.
+But, they can get emergency services, health care, and other programs that are "necessary to protect life and safety."

-No state-mandated voter ID requirement.
-In order to vote in New Mexico, you'll need to be:
+There is no state-mandated voter ID requirement.
+To vote in New Mexico, you must be: